Nisha-patil190/To-Do-List-Web-App/README.md

+# To-Do List Web App

-This is a full fuctional To-Do list web application build using HTML,CSS and JavaScript.
+This is a simple and responsive To-Do List Web Application created using *HTML, CSS, and JavaScript*.
-It allows users to add new tasks,remove task,and mark tasks as complete using a smooth tonggle system. the app also includig a dynamic UI that update instantly without reloading the page
+Users can *add tasks, remove tasks, and mark tasks as completed* using a clean and interactive interface.
+The app updates dynamically without reloading the page and is perfect for beginners learning DOM manipulation.

+##  Features
+- Add new tasks
+- Remove existing tasks
+- Mark tasks as complete / incomplete (toggle)
+- Dynamic UI (no page reload)
+- Clean and simple design
+- Beginner-friendly code structure

+##  Technologies Used
+- *HTML5*
+- *CSS3*
+- *JavaScript (Vanilla JS)*